 Which is a good thing.
 I had no idea how much was going on out there during the night until I set up security cameras around my house.
 The coop run has its own camera and this summer alone I spotted raccoons, a groundhog, skunks, opossums and mice all wandering through the chicken run at 3 in the morning looking for an open restaurant.

-Sorry guys.
+Sorry you bandity little raccoons.
 The kitchen is closed.
 Until dawn.

 →Follow me on Instagram where I often make a fool of myself←